Model

 - class pyepo.model.copt.optCoptModel

-This is an abstract class for Cardinal Optimizer optimization model
+This is an abstract class for a Cardinal Optimizer optimization model

 - _model